glex86/hunspell-ffi/README.md

 # hunspell-ffi

-FFI interface for the hunspell spellchecker library and a wrapper library for the easier use.
+PHP FFI interface for the hunspell spellchecker library and a wrapper library for the easier use.